FreshAirTonight/af2complex/README.md

 The stoichiometry of your target, be it a monomer or a complex, is defined in an input list file.
 In the example above, the file is `test.lst`.
 The general format of this file is

-`A:2/B:2/C/D/D total_length target_name`
+`A:2/B:2/C/D/E total_length target_name`

-where the first column is the stoichiometry of the complex, using the names of the individual sequences, total_length is the total number of amino acids of the putative complex, and target_name is optional for naming the output subdirectory purpose.
+where the first column is the stoichiometry of the complex, using the names of the individual sequences (:num after each protein defines its homo copy number), total_length is the total number of amino acids of the putative complex, and target_name is optional for naming the output subdirectory purpose.
 During a prediction, the program will look for input features of A, B, C, D under the input feature directory you supplied to the program.
 If you provide only one protein name, it reverts to a regular AF2 run.

 ## Model relaxation
 Optionally, you may run the MD minimization to eliminate some clashes in the unrelaxed